 A research model is a scientific entity chosen to aid one’s experimentations and research and to collect data.
 In research, the right models allow for an improved understanding of the human patho-physiocological processes, without the additional risk of harming a real human being.
 As the government guidelines for animal care upsurge in number and complexity, and animal-rights activists continue to push for reduced usage of animals for research, more and more laboratories are turning towards processes associated with tissue and cell culture for biological research.
 Both models- animals as well as cellular-can provide answers to physiological questions.
 Nevertheless, any data gained in isolated tissue experiments, sooner or later, must be evaluated in the whole animal, wherein numerous factors network to regulate physiological mechanisms.

-In this regard, the current write-up will help you understand various factors you should consider while choosing the right model for your research work.
+In this regard, the current write-up from Kosheeka will help you understand various factors you should consider while choosing the right model for your research work.

 - Factors you should consider when choosing the right model for your research